 10. All sales to a European Union national are subject to the special margin scheme, VAT not deductible.

 11. Any bid sent electronically on the platform www.rops-online.be commits the bidder.

-13. If one or more provisions of these terms and conditions should become invalid in whole or in part for any reason at any time, this/these provision(s) shall be deemed to be severable from these conditions without affecting the validity and enforceability of the other provisions.
-The parties will then immediately and in good faith negotiate a valid provision to replace the invalid provision that corresponds insofar as possible to the objective of the invalid provision.
+16. If any provision(s) of these Terms and Conditions should at any time become invalid in whole or in part for any reason, it shall be deemed that such provision(s) may be severed from these Terms and Conditions without affecting the validity and enforceability of the remaining provisions.
+The contracting parties will then immediately negotiate in good faith a valid provision to replace the invalid provision, which corresponds as far as possible to the purpose of the invalid provision.